tpayne/kubernetes-examples/YAML/ServiceMesh/README.md

 This repo contains an example which shows how to install a service mesh using Kubernetes.

-Service meshes are an additional network management plane that can be added to Kubernetes to help improve the reliability and management on network messaging, load balancing, service discovery etc.
+Service meshes are an additional network management plane that can be added to Kubernetes to help improve the reliability and management of network messaging, load balancing, service discovery etc.

 The most common implementation is Istio which is used here.